 Understand that failure is not inevitable.
 There are key strategies management can employ to successfully promote without setting employees up to fail.

-The first strategy requires abandoning the idea that a promoted employee will grow into her new role.
+The first strategy requires abandoning the idea that a promoted employee will grow into his new role.
 If he’s not ready for the role when he’s promoted, the chances of him growing into it aren’t good.
 Instead, look forward.
 Anticipate the future and begin preparing for his promotion now by answering the following questions:

 If promoted to a supervisory or management role: